 Condo Inspection (Purchase)

-Did you realize that when you purchase one unit in a complex, that you are actually buying a portion of every unit.
+Did you realize that when you purchase one unit in a complex you are buying a portion of every unit.

-If unit number 15 is falling down then you have to pay for part of that!
+Unit number 15 falling down?
+Then you have to pay for part of that!

 Is it noted in the condo documents that the parking lot needs to be redone?
 That all the roofs are within 5 years of end of life?
 These are important questions!